CactiLab/HateGuard/README.md

 Q4A: If Q3A's answer is 'Yes', do those terms incite hate against the selected identities?
 Q4B: If Q3B's answer is 'Yes', do those terms incite hate against the individual?
 Q5A: If Q4A’s 'Yes', the comment can be concluded as identity hate speech.
 Tell me your final conclusion: 'Identity Hate' or 'Non-hate'.
 Q5B: If Q4B’s 'Yes', the comment can be concluded as individual hate speech.
-Tell me your final conclusion: 'Individual Hate' or 'Non-hate'
+Tell me your final conclusion: 'Individual Hate' or 'Non-hate'.
-""
+"""
 ```